-The South Carolina Central Railroad (SCRF), a Genesee & Wyoming property, is a small short line that is headquartered in Darlington, South Carolina on original Atlantic Coast Line and Seaboard Air Line trackage with a system that now stretches just over 50 route miles in length.
-The history of these lines dates back more than 100 years and in some ways it is perhaps surprising that they survived after the turbulent years of the 1970s and 1980s.
-While the SCRF operates over two branches which are unconnected it does have interchanges with CSX along both lines.
-The South Carolina Central does not have an extensive customer base but does have a diverse traffic base, as it carries everything from trash to chemicals.
+The South Carolina Central Railroad (SCRF), a Genesee & Wyoming property, is a small short line that is headquartered in Darlington, South Carolina on original Atlantic Coast Line and Seaboard Air Line trackage with a system that now stretches 51 miles in length.
+The history of these lines dates back more than 100 years and in some ways it is perhaps surprising they survived at all after the turbulent years of the 1970s and 1980s.
+Presently, the SCRF's interchange point is at Florence with CSX.
+Unfortunately, despite numerous lines once radiating into and out of the region many (all of ACL or SAL ancestry) have been abandoned.
+The South Carolina Central does not have an extensive customer base but does have a diverse traffic base.
 Due to the significant amount of traffic the railroad now handles the future of this short line looks very promising.

 History, the South Carolina Central was not always a G&W property; its heritage can be traced back to the late 1980's to a now-defunct short line conglomerate, RailTex.
 This company emerged on the scene in 1977 and grew into one of the largest such companies of its day.
 It was eventually sold to RailAmerica on February 4, 2000.
 RA, of course, would go on to join Genesee & Wyoming in 2012.